jdelamater99/Twitter-RSS-Parser/readme.md

 TWITTER API Limitations
 -------------
-The Twitter API limits to 15 pulls per 15 minute time period.
-So, if you have multiple twitter feeds that are calling every minute, the script could throw a "Too Many Requests" error.
-And if you have more than 15 feeds that you are checking, the script will throw the too many request error after the 15th feed.
-This is a Twitter imposed limitation, and I can't do anything about it. https://dev.twitter.com/docs/rate-limiting/1.1
+The Twitter API limits to 15 calls per 15 minute time period.
+If you exceed this threshold, the Twitter returns a "Too Many Requests" error.
+This is a Twitter imposed limitation that I have no control over. https://dev.twitter.com/docs/rate-limiting/1.1

 PHP Setup